hockeydave/ip-org-resolver/README.md

 It uses the [Ktor](https://ktor.io) web framework, and runs on the [Netty](https://netty.io/) web server.
 HTML templates are written using [Freemarker](https://freemarker.apache.org).
 The codebase is tested with [JUnit](https://junit.org/) and uses [Gradle](https://gradle.org) to build a jarfile.
-The [pack cli](https://buildpacks.io/docs/tools/pack/) is used to build a [Docker](https://www.docker.com/) container which is deployed to
+The [pack cli](https://buildpacks.io/docs/tools/pack/) is used to build a [Docker](https://www.docker.com/) container which is deployed to:
-[Google Cloud](https://cloud.google.com/) on Google's Cloud Platform.
+[Heroku Cloud](https://dashboard.heroku.com) on Heroku's Cloud Platform.
+Continuous Integration - GitHub Actions
+Continuous Deployment - Heroku Pipeline

 ## Getting Started